Ken Uston: Video games and computers

 In an interview published in Video Games, Uston revealed he got hooked on the games Pong and then Breakout.
 In 1979 Space Invaders became his video game of choice and, after his blackjack team made $350,000 in Atlantic City, they rented a house in California and bought a Space Invaders machine.
 The game appealed to him in part because of the trick of counting one's shots to get the maximum number of points for the spaceship at the top of the screen.

 In 1981, Uston began frequenting the Easy Street Pub near the Playboy Casino in Atlantic City.
 It was there he began a competition with some other regulars for having the high score on the bar's Pac-Man arcade game.
 He realized the game had patterns and, in order to gain an advantage, he began experimenting and writing them down on diagrams of the maze he had created, but he was unable to go beyond a certain level.
 On a trip back to San Francisco, he came across two Chinese-American boys by the names of "Tommy" and "Raymond" who taught him how to go further in the game.
 People had been telling Uston he should write a book about Pac-Man, but he had felt he didn't have enough knowledge.
 After receiving lessons from the two boys, Uston decided to go ahead with the book, titled Mastering Pac-Man, and wrote it in four days.
 It appeared in the New York Times Best Seller list.

 Uston wrote several more books about video games and home computers during the 1980s.
 He also licensed his name to Coleco for the ColecoVision game Ken Uston's Blackjack/Poker.
 In 1983, Screenplay published software titled for the Apple II, Atari 8-bit computers, Commodore 64, and IBM PC to assist in the learning and practice of Uston's relatively complex, yet highly accurate card-counting techniques.

 He was also credited with the idea for the 1984 game Puzzle Panic.

 Personal life

-Uston was married three times, all of which ended in divorce.
-He had three children, Beth Anne, Katie and John.
+Uston was married three times; all of his marriages ended in divorce.
+He had three children.

-Death

 On the morning of September 19, 1987, Uston, age 52, was found dead in his rented apartment in Paris.
 The cause of death was listed as heart failure.